 In most cases, this Notice will be provided to the resident.
 Accordingly, throughout this Notice we use the terms “you” and “your” primarily with reference to the resident.
 In some cases, however, a resident representative such as a guardian, agent under a power of attorney for healthcare, or conservator, will represent the resident.
 In those situations in which the resident is unable or unwilling to exercise certain resident rights regarding the control of medical information, “you” may pertain to the resident representative.

-This notice applies to information and records regarding your health care maintained at Dunwoody Village, including medical records and payment information (medical information).
+This notice applies to individually identifying health information and records regarding your health care maintained at Dunwoody Village, including medical records and payment information (medical information).

 WHO WILL FOLLOW THIS NOTICE

 This notice describes our practices and that of: